 The Îles de la Madeleine International Youth Hostel is located on-site.
 There is also a campground with over a hundred sites and 5 “ready-to-camp” rustic cottages called Salines.
 Located on a cape offering stunning vistas on the St. Lawrence Gulf and on Île d’Entrée in the distance, Parc de Gros-Cap is a good place to observe many seabird species, including the famous black guillemots.
 The perfect setting to end a busy day!

 And what about national parks?

 Offering many discovery and interpretative activities to learn more about wildlife, flora and history, as well as a unique environment for many outdoor activities on solid ground or on the water, the national parks of the maritime regions of Québec are also great destinations for multi-activity stays.
 And in order for your type of lodging becomes an activity in itself, Parc national du Bic, Parc national de la Gaspésie, Parc national du Lac-Témiscouata and Parc national du Fjord-du-Saguenay offer “ready-to-camp” glamping tents (see top photo), and sometimes in tent-trailers.
 If you prefer more comfortable accommodations in Parc national de la Gaspésie, you have the option of staying in the renowned Gîte du Mont-Albert hotel.

-Perched at an altitude of 615 m in the Chic-Chocs mountain massif, Auberge de montagne des Chic-Chocs offers friendly lodging in a natural setting that can’t be beat!
-Guests have access to over a hundred kilometres of mountain biking trails and some fifty kilometres of hiking trails that they can hike or ride with or without a guide.
-And the area boasts a very high concentration of moose; so your chances to see the king of our forests are excellent.
+Perched at an altitude of 615 metres (2000 feet) in the Chic-Choc Mountains, the Auberge de montagne des Chic-Chocs offers friendly lodging in a natural setting that can’t be beat!
+Guests have access to over 100 km (60 mi.) of mountain bike trails and some 50 km (30 mi.) of hiking trails that they can explore with or without a guide.
+And the area boasts a very high concentration of moose, so your chances to see the king of our forests are excellent.
 The “Mountain Stay Package” includes accommodations and meals, as well as the service of experienced guides and equipment rental for the activity of your choice.

-Whether you’re travelling with your partner, with the family or with friends, a multi-activity stay in the Québec maritime regions promises to be an unforgettable vacation, whatever you’re looking for.
+Whether you’re travelling with your partner, family or friends, a multi-activity stay in the the maritime regions of Québec promises to be an unforgettable vacation, whatever you’re looking for.
 Don’t wait any longer; start planning your vacation in our regions today!